xma711/notebook/machine_learning/sample_complexity/README.md

 ---------------------------

-NFL means that if we allow any distribution for X and Y, then given an algorithm (e.g. ERM), we can always find a distributiion of X and Y such that the learning algorithm will fail to learn the globally optimal function, no matter how large the sample is.
+NFL means that if we allow any distribution for X and Y, then given an algorithm (e.g. ERM), we can always find a distribution of X and Y such that the learning algorithm will fail to learn the globally optimal function, no matter how large the sample is.

 E.g. given a hypothesis class that contains all possible functions (functions from SVM, random forest, neural network and more),